sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding.rst

 Linux
 -----

-1. Navigate to the relevant directory in the build folder: `cd <build_dir>/examples/gal`.
+1. Navigate to the relevant directory in the build folder:
+   `cd <build_dir>/examples/gal`.
 2. Run the executable: `./static-aiding-example`.
-This will begin sending Generic Aiding packets
+This will begin sending Generic Aiding packets.

 Windows
 -------